In Gallery One

 Head wraps around form.
 Eyes stretch out, curl around building corner.
 Ears feel heat, condensation on inner hairs, hear hoarse whistle.
 Paws splay, hover above asphalt.
 Rose color fills body, slowly, starting with feet.
 Rises, as liquid, to brim.
 Eyes look dead ahead.
 Eyelids stretch selves down, hard.
 Eyelids snap up, curl rapidly into selves as windowblinds.
 Eyes shoot out of sockets, as penises, multiply into a set of six, hover.
 Sockets gape, breathe.
 Lines indicate stink.
 Gravity pulls jaw.
 Chin hits floor.
 Tongue rolls out, as carpeting.
 Eyes retreat into sockets.
 Hole is pulled across ground with finger, rest falls through.
 Fingers grip top edge, body descends, as tar.
 Eyes rise up, wrap around ground plane to rest on earth, then pull above, as periscope.

-Western Exhibitions presents their third solo show with Lilli Carré with a two part solo show that opens on September 9 and runs through October 28.
-Please join us for a free public reception on Saturday, September 9 from 5 to 8pm.
+Western Exhibitions presents their third solo show with Lilli Carré with a two-part show that opens on September 9 and runs through October 28.
+Please join us for a free public reception on Saturday, September 9, from 5 to 8pm.

 In Gallery 1, Carré will show Salves, a grouping of new ceramic sculptures, animation, and prints.
 Physical and virtual containers cope with ever-bloating dysphoria by stomach coating, wound licking, and crack soothing.
 Topical and internal ointments offer temporary relief.